HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Verify supply and return air static pressures

-- Test and measure carbon monoxide around the furnace
+- Test and measure carbon monoxide levels around the furnace

 - Check inlet and outlet gas pressure